 Join us for this next step meeting of a Community Writer’s group.
 We are looking for non-published authors who want to meet weekly.
 The purpose of this writer’s group is to provide a safe and welcoming space for writers, to write, read and inspire one another.
 For more information, please call the library at 970-479-2187.

 Get one-on-one career coaching and assistance from the staff of the Edward’s office of the Colorado Workforce Center.
 Contact them directly (Mellanee Montgomery via email at: firstname.lastname@example.org or by phone at: 970-926-4440) and then meet at the library for personalized help with resumes, applications, interviews, and more.

-Join us in Books n Bites for discussion and refreshments inspired by the book of the month, or join the Walking Book club to exercise your body as you exercise your literary muscles!
+Join us in Books n Bites for discussion and refreshments inspired by the book of the month, or join the Walking Book club when it returns as the “Skiing Book Club” in December to exercise your body as you exercise your literary muscles!